Will Insurance Cover My Plastic Surgery in Shreveport?

 This list is not all-inclusive, and some of these might not be covered by insurance depending on your coverage.

 List of Examples Likely To Not Be Covered By Health Insurance

 Although this list could be much longer, we’re addressing the more common requests that don’t go through the insurance claim approval:

-Keep in mind that there are cases where these procedures are covered by insurance because the damage resulted from trauma, a major accident, or are severely impacting the person’s quality of life.
+Keep in mind that insurance providers will cover some of these procedures in certain cases.
+This typically happens because the damage resulted from trauma, a major accident, or are severely impacting the person’s quality of life.

 If you believe that you fall into the small percentage of people who should receive these procedures with the bill covered by health insurance you need to contact your insurance company, every company has their own policies in place that dive into what exceptions they do or do not allow.